Ranmanuyan/PACS_Project/README.md

 The Installation of Eigen library should follow the steps:

-1, In order to use Eigen, you just need to download and extract Eigen's source code,  copy the Eigen folder into "/usr/local/include/", (If eigen has already been installed, check the path of MatrixFunctions, Core, Dense, i.e., /src/pfs.h, line 19,20,21, /src/lb.cpp, line 17,18,19("#include <Eigen/unsupported/Eigen/MatrixFunctions>", "#include <Eigen/Core>", "#include <Eigen/Dense>"), make sure it is consistant with your installation folders)
+1, In order to use Eigen, you just need to download and extract Eigen's source code,  copy the Eigen folder into "/usr/local/include/", (If eigen has already been installed, check the path of MatrixFunctions, Core, Dense, i.e., /src/pfs.h, line 19,20,21, /src/lb.cpp, line 17,18,19(`#include <Eigen/unsupported/Eigen/MatrixFunctions>`, `#include <Eigen/Core>`, `#include <Eigen/Dense>`), make sure it is consistant with your installation folders)